 5) Strength training for muscles around the ankle to help with stability and function – By strengthening the muscles around the ankle, it would be able to provide the stability and protection required the next time a similar incident happens.

 6) Proprioceptive training – Proprioception is the unconscious perception of movement arising from stimuli within the body itself.
 This is a crucial part of the rehabilitation process as it will train the body to be able to counterbalance or react to various forces around the joint.
 This in turns helps with stability of the ankle as well.

-At the end of the day, it is always important to have a physical examination done by a physiotherapist.
+It’s important to have a proper physical examination done by an experienced physiotherapist.